 Share this post:

-In recent months, some prominent organizations have begun moving away from their traditional pattern of purchasing colossal, general-purpose infrastructure technology, and have begun looking towards personalized technology options.
+In recent months, some prominent organizations have begun moving away from their traditional pattern of purchasing colossal, general-purpose infrastructure technology, and have begun looking towards personalized technology options, especially in the area of fraud management.
 This well-publicized trend has also highlighted a wider change in the market, namely, the increasing importance of picking not only the right application, but also the right supporting technology to achieve the end goal.

 The traditional database is far from ideal

 At the end of the day, the costs of utilizing one-size-fits-all, closed-source databases can amount to more than just their sticker price.
 They require employment of dedicated server administrators to manage and maintain the databases and related resources, as well as acquiring the extra hardware to house the database software.
 Also, routine maintenance, updates and upgrades create additional complexity and potential complications as well as reduced availability of the database.

 These generic, closed-source databases, can also be very inefficient compared to purpose-built data storage solutions for specific applications since, by their very nature they are designed to cover a wide variety of applications.
 To minimize these database’s deficiencies and limit system inter-dependencies that could impact their solutions running on top of these databases, Independent Software Vendor (ISV) may even be inclined to over engineer the recommended sizing, version and maintenance requirements to compensate for the lack of specialized performance design, adding yet another onslaught of high costs to customers.

 End of the one-size-fits-all colossal database